Do pharmacies and prescribers contact Superior for pharmacy questions about prior authorizations, clinical edits, quantity limits or regarding claims?

 - Administration of Quantity Limits.

 - Provider request for peer-to-peer review of prior authorization denials.
-Please note for behavioral health drugs, we contract with Cenpatico to provide a behavioral health specialist for these peer-to-peer reviews.

 - Coordination of benefits at retail point of sale.